axsh/openvnet/docs/InstallGuide.md

     # service mysqld start

-To automatically launch the mysql server, execute the following command.
+To automatically launch the mysql server at boot, execute the following command.

     # chkconfig mysqld on